Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Methodology

 Motivated by the above discussion, we take the idea of hybrid image~\cite{art} to apply our no-box attacks.
 Formally, \cite{art} \textit{replaces} HFC of one image with HFC of another carefully picked image and craft hybrid images with two different interpretations: one that appears when the image is viewed up-close, and the other that appears from afar (see Fig. 5 of~\cite{art}).
 However, confusing human's vision system (without $\varepsilon$ constrain) cannot guarantee the misclassification of DNNs since adversarial examples are constrained by the maximum perturbation.
 Therefore, we propose a novel \textbf{Hybrid Image Transformation (HIT)} attack method which \textit{reduces}\footnote{Due to the $\varepsilon$ constraint, we cannot completely replace HFC with others} original HFC, and meanwhile, adds well-designed noisy ones to attack DNNs.
 Our method only needs three steps but can generate robust training-free adversarial perturbations in real time:

-First, we provide an adversarial patch $\bm{x^p}$ to generate noisy HFC.
-Unlike the traditional way that needs training, here we use the matplotlib tool to draw it.
-Inspired by the observation in Sec.~\ref{effectivehfc}, we consider three simple \textbf{regionally homogeneous} proto-patterns (to avoid cherry-picking) as our basic adversarial patches: concentric circles, concentric squares, and concentric rhombus (shown in Fig.~\ref{3tu}).
-The effect of concentric pattern is to make the resultant HFC \textbf{dense}.
-To satisfy the \textbf{repeating} property, we further resize and tile these adversarial patches (see Appendix F).
+Firstly, we draw (\textit{i.e.}, training-free) the adversarial patch $\bm{x^p}$ to generate noisy HFC.
+More specifically, as inspired by the observation in Sec.~\ref{effectivehfc}, we consider three simple \textbf{regionally homogeneous} proto-patterns (to avoid cherry-picking) as our basic adversarial patches: concentric circles, concentric squares, and concentric rhombus (shown in Fig.~\ref{3tu}).
+The effect of concentric pattern is to make the resulting HFC \textbf{dense}.
+To satisfy the \textbf{repeating} property, we further resize and tile these adversarial patches (see the visualization in Appendix E).

-Second, we extract LFC of the raw image and HFC of the adversarial patch.
+Secondly, we extract LFC of the raw image and HFC of the adversarial patch.
 Note that several methods can be utilized to extract HFC and LFC of an image, \textit{e.g.}, Fourier transformation.
 In this paper, we use an approximated yet simple Gaussian low-pass filter $\bm{G}$ whose size is $(4k+1)\times (4k+1)$ to get LFC, which can be written as:

 where $\sigma=k$ determines the \textit{width} of $\bm{G}$.
 Formally, the larger $\sigma$ is, the more HFC is filtered out.
 For simplicity, we are not going to introduce a new high-pass filter here and just get HFC by $\bm{G}$, \textit{i.e.}, obtaining HFC of the adversarial patch by subtracting its LFC.